 Please see a psychiatrist for medication intervention as opposed to a general practitioner.
 They will be the most able to give an accurate diagnosis as well as properly monitor medications.

 While serotonin was once thought to be the end-all-be-all of depression, there are many medications that change depressive symptoms which speaks to Kramer's bigger issue of brain degeneration and resiliency factors as opposed to simple "one chemical fixes".

 Instead of improving mood directly, serotonin may act more precisely on the resiliency of the brain by protecting neurons and allowing the brain to repair.

 This is reinforced by studies which indicate that Prozac may increase cell growth in the hippocampus and have a protective effect against further degeneration4.
 This study noted that antidepressants in general may be protective in the brain.

 Due to this restorative effect, Kramer notes in Listening to Prozac that Prozac allows people to have the chemical makeup of someone who has less sadness and a less troubled past5.

 But even Kramer notes that medications are not a magic solution, often because continuing them indefinitely can have consequences on other organ systems.
-Instead, Kramer notes that drugs work best when take in conjunction with psychotherapy1, 5.
+Instead, Kramer notes that drugs work best when take in conjunction with psychotherapy, not as a stand alone1, 5.
 Instead of simply changing chemical makeup, medications may allow the brain to heal enough for therapy techniques to finally take, so that patients can fare better when the medications are discontinued.

 Therapy As A Treatment For Depression